voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/Integration-Processes.md

 Step 6: Redemptions - when the customer pays for the order, Voucherify receives a redemption request and consumes the discount coupon.

 >The Validations and Redemptions requests can validate and redeem a combination of different discount types and redeemables.
-With one request you can verify how promotion tiers and voucher codes affect the customer's cart.
+With one request, you can verify how promotion tiers and voucher codes affect the customer's cart.

 ### Rewarding customers with points for purchases.

-In this scenario a customer is going to receive points for their purchase.
+In this scenario, a customer is going to receive points for their purchase.
 The customer may or may not use discounts during the purchase.
 The redemption request will create an order in Voucherify, but if the customer does not have any eligible discounts, you have to send an API request to synchronize the new order so that Voucherify can reward the customer with points.
 Voucherify can inform the customer how many points the customer earned.

 ![Customer experience in Voucherify case 4](https://raw.githubusercontent.com/voucherifyio/voucherify-openapi/mk/integration-processes/docs/assets/img/guides_implementation_blueprint_integration_processes_customer_experience_case_4.png "Customer experience in Voucherify case 4")

 Step 1: A typical scenario is presented where the customer browses products, adds them to their cart, and proceeds to checkout.

->During the shopping process there is no need to send any API requests to Voucherify when a customer adds or removes any products from their cart.
+>During the shopping process, there is no need to send any API requests to Voucherify when a customer adds or removes any products from their cart.
 API requests are only needed if you want to verify whether a customer qualifies for the discount or to calculate the discount itself.

 Step 2: The customer can be eligible for a discount.